green-api/greenapi-integration-rocketchat/README.md

 - `/greenapi.register-workspace` - Register your Rocket.Chat workspace
 - `/greenapi.list-instances` - List all instances in the workspace
 - `/greenapi.list-users` - List all registered users in the workspace
-- `/greenapi.remove-instance` - Remove any instance from the workspace
 - `/greenapi.sync-app-url` - Synchronize webhook URLs of all instances with the current app URL

 For livechat agents:

 - `/greenapi.register-agent` - Register yourself as a livechat agent
 - `/greenapi.create-instance` - Create a new GREEN-API instance
+- `/greenapi.update-token` - Update Rocket.Chat authentication token

 For both roles:

-- `/greenapi.update-token` - Update Rocket.Chat authentication tokens
+- `/greenapi.remove-instance` - Admins can remove any instances, agents can only remove their own instances

 ## Prerequisites